nikkilr88/egghead-asciicasts/up-and-running-with-preact/lessons/react-use-state-and-props-in-the-component-render-function.md

 }
 ```

 we can even go one step further and use destructuring here to pull off just the properties of the local state that you're interested in.
-In our case, we just want loading and user.
+In our case, we just want `loading` and `user`.
 We can say loading and user.

 ```javascript
 render(props, {loading, user}) {